enriquezrene/enriquezrene.github.io/_posts/akka/2017-03-30-akka-getting-started.markdown

 categories: AKKA
 ---
 # AKKA
+Akka is a really cool toolkit and runtime for building highly concurrent and distributed applications based on a message-driven model.
+Let's review some key concepts in order to understand it.

 ## Actor Model
 AKKA is based on an actor model that is quite simple, let's suppose that we have 2 actors: A and B